 Myth and legend refer to narratives important to a community that describe the origins of things, the activities of spiritual beings, and adventures of extraordinary humans.
 Although myth and legend may not be based on scientific or historical fact, they need not be seen in opposition to science and history.
 In general, myths explain certain truths, particularly the circumstances in which something becomes the way it is.
 Legends describe important events, often the exploits of notable people, and tend to be presented within historical contexts.
 There are various genres of legend in folklore studies, such as historical legends, sacred legends, and contemporary/urban legends.

 In many cases, however, there is not a clear line as to what distinguishes a myth from a legend.
-For LGBTQ folklife, myth and legend serve to legitimize the community and to showcase noteworthy Gay-related ancestors in human history.
+In LGBTQ culture, myth and legend serve to legitimize the community and to showcase noteworthy Gay-related ancestors in human history.

-Examples of same-sex love and homoeroticism in classical myths of several cultures have been claimed by Gay scholars to indicate the existence of different orientations and a broad spectrum of gender variation worldwide.
+Examples of same-sex love and homoeroticism in classical myths of several cultures have been claimed by Gay scholars to indicate the existence of different orientations, offer a broad spectrum of gender variation, and explain the phenomenon of intersex people in cultures worldwide.
 In particular, the myths of ancient Greeks have been used for centuries by scholars in homophobic Christian societies as code for homoerotic identities and intentions.
 One outstanding example of a Gay-related myth is the story of Zeus and Ganymede.
 Zeus, Father of the Gods, was smitten with the beauty of a young Trojan prince named Ganymede.
 Zeus became an eagle and kidnapped Ganymede, who became Zeus’ cup-bearer and lover.
 The word catamite, referring to men who are erotically attracted to other men, comes from “Ganymede.”

 There is also the Lesbian- and Trans-related Greco-Roman myth of Iphis and Ianthe, which can be found in Metamorphosis by the Roman poet Ovid.
 Iphis was a Minoan girl who was raised by her mother Telethusa as a boy so the father would not kill his unwanted daughter.
 Iphis fell in love with another girl, Ianthe.
 Telethusa and Iphis prayed to the Egyptian Goddess Isis, who turned Iphis into a man so that Iphis and Ianthe could marry.